diptangsu/awesome-starter-templates/README.md

 │   │   └── ...
 │   └── README.md
 └── README.md
 ```
+Please maintain this structure while adding other projects.
-The `README.md` files inside each application directory must have detailed steps to set-up and run the application
+The `README.md` files inside each application directory must have detailed steps to set-up and run that application.

 ## URLs/Endpoints of each project